 Corn pudding is typically served warm, though I can't resist sneaking a few spoonfuls of cold leftovers straight from the fridge.

-Pair vegan corn pudding with these vegan versions of other classic American holiday dishes like:
+Pair vegan corn pudding with vegan versions of other classic American holiday dishes like:

 - Perfectly Roasted Brussels Sprouts